17 Tips To Take Care Of Colored Hair At Home

 Image: Shutterstock

 Too much of a good thing can become a bad thing, and that includes hair color.
 No matter what hair color techniques you use, coloring your hair too often can cause damage, so don’t do it more than once every five to six weeks.
+Yes, hair color fades over time, but you need to know how to refresh hair color properly to avoid overdoing it and permanently damaging your hair.
 When your roots begin to show, there is a variety of hair color products on the market, which will help you get through until the next coloring.
 At-home touch-up kits, hair mascara, and spray-on root concealers can all help get rid of this zipper (grown-out roots around your parting look like a zipper) and hide grays between hair-color treatments.

 16. Don’t Double-Process Color-Treated Hair